Stevecaboose/DiscordBot/README.md

 ```
 {
-  "token": "DISCORD TOKEN",
+  "token": <STRING>DISCORD TOKEN,
-  "cmdPrefix": "CHARACTER USED TO DENOTE A COMMAND",
+  "cmdPrefix": <STRING>CHARACTER USED TO DENOTE A COMMAND,
-  "guildID": GUILD ID (ID FOR SERVER),
+  "guildID": <INTEGER>GUILD ID (ID FOR SERVER),
-  "textChannel": TEXT CHANNNEL ID (ID FOR SPECIFIC CHANNEL),
+  "textChannel": <INTEGER>TEXT CHANNNEL ID (ID FOR SPECIFIC CHANNEL),
-  "XPGain": HOW MUCH XP IS GAINED PER MESSAGE SENT
+  "XPGain": <INTEGER>HOW MUCH XP IS GAINED PER MESSAGE SENT
-  "levelMessageTimeout": HOW MANY MINUTES BEFORE A USER CAN GAIN XP AFTER SENDING A MESSAGE
+  "levelMessageTimeout": <INTEGER>HOW MANY MINUTES BEFORE A USER CAN GAIN XP AFTER SENDING A MESSAGE
+  "pruneDaysForTooManyWarnings": <INTEGER>HOW MANY DAYS OF MESSAGES ARE REMOVED AFTER A BAN DUE TO WARNINGS,
+  "warningsBeforeBan": <INTEGER>INCLUSIVE NUMBER OF WARNINGS BEFORE AN AUTOMATIC BAN
 }
 ```